-If you’re an owner-occupier looking to invest in property, you can leverage your existing home to build your property portfolio — but you could risk losing one, or both, homes if you aren’t financially stable.
+If you’re a current homeowner looking to invest in another property, you can leverage your existing home to build your property portfolio.
+But you could risk losing one — or both — homes if you lack financial stability.

 What is equity?

-It’s unwise to borrow more than you can comfortably afford to pay back.
+It’s unwise to borrow more than you can comfortably afford to repay.
 But if you’ve budgeted well and have a clear idea of the amount of debt you can handle, there are a few steps you can take to boost your borrowing power.

-If you can, consider making extra payments on your existing mortgage.
-Any amount you pay above your minimum payment will go towards paying down the principal of your loan.
+- Make extra payments on your existing mortgage.
+Any amount you pay above your minimum payment will go toward paying down the principal of your loan.
 By doing this, you’ll build up additional equity you can borrow against.

 Build in a safety net

-In addition, the buffer will serve as a safeguard in the event of a rise in your expenses.
-If you have a variable rate home loan, your rate and monthly payments could increase at any time.
+In addition, if you have a variable-rate home loan, your rate and monthly payments could increase at any time.
 A cash buffer helps alleviate the pressure from rising expenses and gives you time to respond, either through better budgeting or increasing your rental income.

-Using your equity to invest in property can be a great way to build wealth.
-But before you invest in a new mortgage, take into account your current financial circumstances and ensure you’ve budgeted wisely — and have enough cash on hand to cover any rainy days — and be sure you’ve thoroughly budgeted and researched all costs and expenses so you know you’re covered.
+A second property investment can be a great way to build wealth.
+But before you invest in a new mortgage, consider your current financial circumstances and have enough cash on hand to cover any rainy days — and be sure you’ve thoroughly budgeted and researched all costs and expenses so you know you’re covered.

 Frequently asked questions